barrelstrength/PhpStorm-Live-Templates-Craft-CMS/README.md

 ## Installation

 Copy the Live Template group configuration files to the `templates` folder in the location where PhpStorm stores Live Templates on your operating system.
 Live template group configuration files are stored in the templates directory of the [IDE configuration directory](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html#config-directory).
+If a `templates` folder doesn't exist in your configuration directory, go ahead and create it.

 ### Live Template group configuration files